 So, who’s getting axed?

 Aklin and Danihon are a pair of warriors that are trying to overcome the curse that has been placed on them by a goddess.
-In my opinion, they have one of the best character arcs, but their story (looking at how many times I mention them in my overall outline — that is to say, very little) is tangential to Sano and Anina’s story.
+In my opinion, they have one of the best character arcs, but their story (looking at how many times I mention them in my overall outline — that is to say, very little) runs obliquely to Sano and Anina’s story.
 I will pull them out and probably just write a short story or novella about them.

 I think I’m reducing Datu Nakagamo and Hani, the two other major Gamhanan characters in my story into very, very minor characters.
 That means I’m losing pretty much all of my Gamhanan characters (Danihon is one too; that’s why he’s got the neat tattoos).
 It’s heartbreaking to do this, especially because I wanted to show at least how diverse this world is (in parallel to the Philippine’s ethnolinguistic group).
 But I’ve known from the beginning that trying to fit in so many different peoples probably wasn’t the best idea.
 I was hoping I could extract Nakagamo and Hani entirely, in much the same vein as Aklin and Danihon, but without Nakagamo kidnapping Sano’s mother, I lose the inciting event.
 So he has to be there at least to initiate Sano’s story.
 I’ll have to refine the role he plays in the rest of the story, however.
 Hani had an entire character arc, but I think I’ll disregard that.